 Yes, as long as it was given within the past 12 months it will be just fine.

 Yes, it is true!
 Because there is a shortage for Licensed Nursing Assistants in NH, the state has developed a reimbursement program as an incentive for more people to become licensed and employed.
-Once you graduate from the program and receive a license number from the NH Board of Nursing, if you get a job in a long term care facility in NH, you will qualify for reimbursement.
+Once you graduate from the program and receive a license number from the NH Board of Nursing, if you get a job in a licensed nursing home facility in NH, you will qualify for reimbursement.
 After you have paid for the course in full, we give you a receipt and a reimbursement form along with directions for applying.
 Have your administrator sign the reimbursement form and mail it in to the Board of Nursing.
 They will issue you a check for the amount you paid for the program based on your receipt.
 You do not have to be employed for any specific amount of time, your very first day on the job makes you eligible.
 You can work full time, part time and even per diem hours to qualify for the reimbursement program.
 It's an awesome incentive!
 (Please note: criminal record fees are not reimbursable through the state).

 You would need to contact the other state's Board of Nursing or Department of Health to find out if your license is transferable.
 Some states require more training hours than NH (like Maine for example) and others require less hours than NH (like Mass for example).
 If the state requires less training hours, it's usually an easy transfer that does not require additional course work/testing.
 Unfortunately, we do not have a list of Boardof Nursing phone numbers for states other than NH so we encourage you to either use the phone book, call information or search for it online.